gregfoletta/Articles/content/post/2021-04-19-what-the/index.markdown

-Whenever you work with computers, you take an incredible amount of things for granted: your press of the keyboard will bubble up through the kernel to your terminal, the HTTP request will remain intact after travelling halfway across the globe; or the stream of a cat video will be decoded and rendered on your screen.
-Taking these things for granted isn't a negative, in fact quite the opposite.
-All of the abstractions and indirections that hide the internal details allow us to focus on other important aspects like aesthetics, speed or accuracy, rather than wondering how exactly how re-implement TCP.
+Working with computers, you take a lot for granted: your press of the keyboard will bubble up through the kernel to your terminal, the HTTP request will remain intact after travelling halfway across the globe; or the stream of a cat video will be decoded and rendered on your screen.
+This isn't a negtive, in fact quite the opposite.
+The countless abstractions and indirections that hide the internal details allow us to focus on other important aspects like aesthetics, speed, and accuracy.

-But at the same time in can be a very unsatisfying feeling to not know how something is working, and you need to peek behind the curtains.
-For me that happened recently when writing a script and adding the obligatory "shebang" or "hashbang" (#!) to the first line.
-Of course I know that this specifies the interpreter that will run the rest of the file, but how does that work?
+But at the same time in can be a very unsatisfying feeling to not know how something is working, and a feeling that you need to peek behind the curtains.
+That happened recently when writing a script and adding the obligatory hashbang '#!' to the first line.
+I've done this hundreds of times, and know that this specifies the interpreter (and optional arguments) that will run the rest of the file, but how does that work?
 Is it a user space or kernel space component that does this?

-So in this article we're going to answer the question:
+In this article we're going to answer the question:

-> How is an interpreter caled when specified using a shebang in the first line of a script?
+> How is an interpreter caled when specified using a hashbang in the first line of a script?

+There are some kernel components to consider in this article, and I'll be focusing on the version running on my laptop:

 ```sh